UK mortgage price war set to cheer borrowers, pinch bank profits

 Banks have already signalled that the boost to profits from central bank interest rate hikes, which began in 2022 after years of near-zero rates, may be waning.

-But lenders are striving to maintain their share of the UK mortgage market and many have been able to offer better rates because they can raise cheaper funding in the wholesale market, said Mike Read, director at broker Prospect Tree Mortgages.
+But lenders are striving to maintain market share and many have been able to offer better rates because they can raise cheaper funding in the wholesale market, said Mike Read, director at broker Prospect Tree Mortgages.

 Best buys are all now cheaper than at the same time last year, Moneyfacts data shows, with five-year loans below 4%, compared to a best available rate of 4.39% at the start of 2023.